getsentry/sentry-python/scripts/aws_lambda_functions/sentryPythonDeleteTestFunctions/README.md

 sentryPythonDeleteTestFunctions
 ===============================

-This AWS Lambda function deletes all AWS Lambda function in the current AWS account that are prefixed with `test_`.
+This AWS Lambda function deletes all AWS Lambda functions in the current AWS account that are prefixed with `test_`.
 The functions that are deleted are created by the Google Actions CI checks running on every PR of the `sentry-python` repository.

 The Lambda function has been deployed here: